What is turning in a CNC machine?

 CNC turning centers are essential in today’s factories.
 These machines utilize computer-aided machining of metals and other materials.
 Factories select different CNC turning centers based on their specific machining needs.
 Some common types include:

 Each type of CNC turning center has its own advantages.
 Horizontal CNC lathes are best suited for machining long parts.
 Vertical CNC lathes are suitable for machining large, heavy parts.
 Turning centers can perform multiple machining operations simultaneously, such as turning, milling, and drilling.
 This helps save time and improve part accuracy.
-Comming has equipped its workshops with new CNC turning centers.
-They have two casting production lines and a highly skilled team.
-This helps them produce high-quality parts for various types of businesses.
+Modern processing workshops deploy updated CNC turning centers to realize composite turning-milling-drilling processing and deliver high-standard machined components across diverse industries.

 Main Components